yuvalsol/POCOGenerator/README.md

 }
 ```

-At this point, we can filter out anything that is not a `Table`-valued function, meaning we need to remove Scalar functions.
+At this point, we can filter out anything that is not a table-valued function, meaning removing scalar functions.
 A scalar function has a single return parameter which is the result of the function and that's how we find them.

-Once we have the routine parameters, we will build an empty `SqlParameter` for each one.
-An empty `SqlParameter` is a parameter with `DBNull.Value` set as its value.
-For a TVP parameter, we will build a parameter with `SqlDbType.Structured` type and an empty `DataTable` as its value.
+Once we have the routine parameters, we build an empty `SqlParameter` (or `MySqlParameter` for MySQL) for each one.
+An empty parameter is a parameter with `DBNull.Value` set as its value.
+For a TVP parameter (for SQL Server), we build a parameter with `SqlDbType.Structured` type and an empty `DataTable` as its value.

 This is a very abridged code snippet of how a `SqlParameter` is built.